TurboGears/tg2docs/docs/turbogears/hooks.rst

     base_config.register_wrapper(AppWrapper, after=False)

-See :func:`tg.configuration.AppConfig.register_wrapper` for more details.
+See :meth:`.AppConfig.register_wrapper` for more details.